dougeby/IntuneDocs/InTuneDocs/EndUser/how-to-reconnect-a-compromised-android-device.md

 ---
+# required metadata

-title: How to reconnect a compromised Android device ms.custom: na ms.reviewer: na ms.service: microsoft-intune ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: ade7353e-7338-484d-a50f-b91146d5fc46
+title: How to reconnect a compromised Android device | Microsoft Intune
+description:
+keywords:
 author: Staciebarker
+manager: jeffgilb
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod:
+ms.service:
+ms.technology:
+ms.assetid: ade7353e-7338-484d-a50f-b91146d5fc46

+# optional metadata

-robots: noindex,nofollow
+ROBOTS: noindex,nofollow
+#audience:
+#ms.devlang:
+ms.reviewer: jeffgilb
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # How to reconnect a compromised Android device
 Your IT admin detected that you are using a rooted device.
 This configuration can compromise security and might be a threat to your company resources.